James-Oswald/HelloOs/README.md

 1. This project is designed to be run on Ubuntu or Debian due to the packages you need.
 Despite this, OS Dev Wiki provides alternitve instructions for native Windows and OS X users to install the packages.
 We also note that the 3 people who build this at the time of writing used the Windows Linux Subsystem rather then directly using Ubuntu.
 2. Install the reqired packages in `requiredPackages.txt`
-3. Follow [the OS Dev Cross Compiler Tutorial](https://wiki.osdev.org/GCC_Cross-Compiler) to build an assember and compiler that target i386-elf.
+3. Follow [the OS Dev Cross Compiler Tutorial](https://wiki.osdev.org/GCC_Cross-Compiler) to build an assember and compiler that targets i386-elf.
 5. set `I386TOOLPATH` in `build.sh` to the path for your cross compiler `i386` binaries.
 6. Run `build.sh`, if it fails, make sure you correctly installed ALL the reqired packages.
 7. You should see a HelloOs.iso generated in the root directory mount this to a VM and run it.